JD910/ESPS/README.md

 # EfficientNetV2-based survival benefit prediction system (ESBP)
-An EfficientNetV2-based survival benefit prediction system was developed to classify stage IV EGFR-mutant NSCLC patients undergoing EGFR-TKI therapy into poor and good responders to EGFR-TKIs.
+An EfficientNetV2-based survival benefit prediction system was developed to predict the survival benefit of EGFR-TKIs and ICIs in stage IV NSCLC patients.